raccoons-co/FailFast/README.md

 }
 ~~~~

+#### Run

-Now you are ready to follow clean way while developing your program locally
+Now you are ready to follow clean way.
-and running test cases with your continuous integration platform.
+Run test locally and with continuous integration platform.

 ~~~~shell script
 % npm test